 “Therapeutic School” means a residential group living facility: (a) for four or more individuals that are not related to the owner of the facility or the primary service provider of the facility; (b) that serves students who have a history of failing to function at home, in a public school, or in a nonresidential private school; and (c) that offers room and board, and an academic education integrated with (i) specialized structure and supervision or (ii) services or treatment related to a disability, emotional development, behavioral development, familial development, or social development.
 (Utah Code § 62A-2-101)

 “Tiny Home” means a dwelling less than four hundred square feet (400 sq. ft.) in size, not including loft space, that meets building code requirements and is on a permanent foundation.
 A tiny home is either a single-family dwelling or an accessory dwelling unit.
 A tiny home used as the primary residential use on a lot or parcel is a single-family dwelling for the purposes of this Ordinance.
-A tiny home used as an accessory dwelling is
+A tiny home used as an accessory dwelling is prohibited in the Town of Brighton.

 “Impound Lots” means the temporary storage of vehicles that have been towed, carried, hauled, or pushed from public to private property for impoundment in a public or private impound yard.
+These uses are prohibited in Brighton.

 “Twin Home” means the same as “Dwelling, Two Family.”